 Maintenance Free Operation

-All Honeywell X-Series alarms have extended lifetime batteries and CO sensors – there is no additional cost for replacement parts or labour to fit them.
+All Honeywell X-Series alarms have lifetime batteries – there is no additional cost for replacement parts or labour to fit them.
 The only maintenance required is occasional cleaning of the product.

-X-Series alarms can be interconnected to form a complete alarm system using the X-Series wireless module.
+Interlink provides the ability to connect several alarms to an alarm system.
 If one of the units goes into alarm, all other units will sound as well.
-This improves safety, especially in larger properties.
-There are plans to introduce mains powered alarms.
+This considerably improves safety, especially in larger properties.
+All X-Series alarms can be upgraded to connect wirelessly.